kj730/Hedger/README.md

 If it is lower for a buy or higher for a sell within the timeframe, then a counter for a favorable event goes up by one, and the time of that event is saved.
 If there is a sendOrder and there is not a favorable event within the timeframe, then the counter for a non favorable event goes up.
-If there is another sendOrder within the timeframe, then the program updates its values for the new sendOrder
+If there is another sendOrder within the timeframe, then the program updates its values for the new sendOrder The .idea contains PyCharm files for the Skeeter repository